nanvel/blog/2017/05/databases.md

 Many use ZooKeeper (LinkedIn's Expresso/Helix, HBase, SolrCloud, Kafka).

 Kassandra and Reak use gossip protocol (there is no external coordination service).

+### NoSQL

+A catchy Twitter tag, retroactively reinterpreted as Not Only SQL.

 ## Databases index